-Course Description: Research Methods and Ethics for Healthcare Leadership for empirical work in the social sciences and management, ethical issues in research, and provides an introduction to research, undertaking a literature review and writing skills.
+Course Description: Research Methods and Ethics for Healthcare Leadership

+This course introduces candidates to the main components of the research process, with the main objective of developing the knowledge and skills required to understand the research process and conduct a small scale applied research project in the healthcare field.
+The course addresses the philosophical basis for empirical work in the social sciences and management, ethical issues in research, and provides an introduction to research, undertaking a literature review and writing skills.
 It covers defining the research problem; formulating research questions, research objectives and research hypotheses; and methods and techniques of data collection and analysis, including both qualitative and quantitative tools.